Deltares/BasicModelInterface.jl/README.md

 end
 ```

-This package is not yet registered, and is currently being developed independently of
+This package is currently being developed independently of
 [Community Surface Dynamics Modeling System](https://csdms.colorado.edu/wiki/Main_Page)(CSDMS).
 After it has been proven successful with several Julia BMI implementations, we should
 consider proposing CSDMS adoption as well, to join the existing C, C++, Fortran and Python